What are Keywords?

 When a page on your site includes keywords that are the same as — or very similar to — the keywords people are typing into search engines, that page is more likely to show up in the search results.

-What is Keyword Research for Local Business?
-Why Is It Important?
+What is Keyword Research for Local SEO?

 Let’s face it — most local businesses have competition.
 Keyword research can help one local business gain a strategic advantage over other local businesses targeting the same customer base.